 The Company borrows precious metals from its suppliers under short-term agreements, which bear interest at a designated rate.
 Amounts under these agreements are due at maturity and require repayment either in the form of precious metals or cash.
-The Company's inventories included borrowed metals with market values totaling \$8.6 million and \$20.1 million as of March 31, 2014 and June 30, 2013, respectively.
-Certain of these metals are secured by letters of credit issued under the Trading Credit Facility, which totaled \$0.0 million and \$9.0 million as of March 31, 2014 and June 30, 2013, respectively.
+The Company's inventories included borrowed metals with market values totaling \$5.7 million and \$8.7 million as of December 31, 2014 and June 30, 2014, respectively.

-Obligation Under Product Financing Arrangement
+Product Financing Arrangement

-The Company has entered into an agreement with a third party for the sale of gold and silver, at the option of the third party, at a fixed price.
+The Company has an agreement with a financial institution (a third party) that allows the Company to transfer its gold and silver inventory at a fixed price to this third party.
 Such agreement allows the Company to repurchase this inventory at an agreed-upon price based on the spot price on the repurchase date.
 The third party charges a monthly fee as percentage of the market value of the outstanding obligation; such monthly charges are classified in interest expense.
 These transactions do not qualify as sales, and therefore have been accounted for as financing arrangements and reflected in the condensed consolidated balance sheet within product financing obligation.
 The obligation is stated at the amount required to repurchase the outstanding inventory.
 Both the product financing obligation and the underlying inventory (which is entirely restricted) are carried at fair value, with changes in fair value recorded as a component of cost of sales in the condensed consolidated statements of income.
-Such obligation totaled \$49.7 million and \$38.6 million as of March 31, 2014 and June 30, 2013, respectively.
+Such obligation totaled \$80.7 million and \$24.6 million as of December 31, 2014 and June 30, 2014, respectively.

-11. HEDGING
+11. HEDGING TRANSACTIONS

-TRANSACTIONS

 The Company is exposed to market risk, such as change in commodity prices, and foreign exchange rates.
-To manage the volatility relating to these exposures, the Company enters into various derivative products, such as precious metal's forwards and futures.
+To manage the volatility relating to these exposures, the Company enters into various derivative products, such as forwards and futures.
 By policy, the Company historically has not entered into derivative financial instruments for trading purposes or for speculation.